easy-up/portage-cd-actions/README.md

 ## Versioning

-Workflow Engine Action loosely conforms to Semantic Versioning guidelines and format.
+Portage CD Action loosely conforms to Semantic Versioning guidelines and format.

 Git Tags will use the format `vMAJOR.MINOR.PATCH` or `vMAJOR.MINOR.PATCH-rc.X`

 MAJOR: A change has been made to any action input / output that is NOT backwards compatible with previous versions

-MINOR: A major or minor change has been made to Workflow Engine itself that may add or deprecate an action input / output
+MINOR: A major or minor change has been made to Portage CD itself that may add or deprecate an action input / output

-PATCH: A minor or patch change has been made to Workflow Engine or the entrypoint script that does not impact an action input or output, but may introduce minor functionality changes for optimization or bug fixes
+PATCH: A minor or patch change has been made to Portage CD or the entrypoint script that does not impact an action input or output, but may introduce minor functionality changes for optimization or bug fixes

 Release Candidate (rc): Indicates a pre-release version intended for "testing in the wild" with no stability guarantees

+### Differences with Portage CD Versions

+Because Portage CD Actions may undergo multiple revisions or version changes while the version of the Portage CD tool remains the same, the version of the Portage CD Action is non necessarily related to the version of Portage CD.

 ### Stability Guarantees

 While maintaining stability in a security pipeline is important, it's also important that tools are updated to inherit any relevant upgrades to the underlying tools.
-Workflow Engine depends on external tools with their own release cycles and definitions for what is considered a 'breaking change'.
+Portage CD depends on external tools with their own release cycles and definitions for what is considered a 'breaking change'.
-For Workflow Engine and the Workflow Engine Action, breaking changes will be determined by the Maintainers of the respective projects.
+For Portage CD and the Portage CD Action, breaking changes will be determined by the Maintainers of the respective projects.

 The mechanism by which we will provide some degree of stability is by using branches that will be fixed to certain